The BAM is a scientific document that provides:

 - any potential impact that could be characterised as serious and irreversible according to specified principles and

 - the offset obligation required to offset the likely biodiversity impacts of the proposed development, activity, clearing or biodiversity certification expressed in biodiversity credits.

 A Biodiversity Stewardship Site Assessment Report (BSSAR) identifies the likely gain in biodiversity values from management actions to be undertaken at a proposed stewardship site.
 The gain is expressed in biodiversity credits.

 - ecosystem credits, which measure the offset requirement for impacts on threatened ecological communities, threatened species habitat for species that can be reliably predicted to occur with a plant community type, and other plant community types generally

 - species credits, which measure the offset requirement for impacts on threatened species individuals or area of habitat.

 A proponent must provide the BAR to the decision-maker or the Biodiversity Conservation Trust as part of their development, activity, clearing, biodiversity certification or stewardship site application.
 A BDAR and a BCAR will be placed on public exhibition with the relevant application.

 New BAM 2020

-From 22 October 2020, transitional arrangements allow proponents and landholders to submit a biodiversity assessment report based on BAM 2017, for:
+From 22 October 2020, transitional arrangements allow an accredited person to prepare a biodiversity assessment report based on BAM 2017, for:

 - 12 months or such longer period as the Minister approves for applications for strategic biodiversity certification